-Such facilities are reflected as building or construction in progress in the accompanying balance sheet.
+Such facilities are reflected as building or construction in progress in the accompanying Statement of Net Position.
 Neither the obligation for the bonds issued by OPFC, nor the annual debt service charges for principal and interest on the bonds are reflected in the College's financial statements.
 Debt service is funded through appropriations to the Ohio Board of Regents by the General Assembly.